Causes of epiglottitis include bacteria, viruses, and fungi, especially among adults.

 - Unusual causes of epiglottitis include brown recluse spider bites to the ear, which may result in swelling, or eating buffalo fish, which may cause an allergic-like reaction and swelling.
 Blunt trauma or something blocking the throat may also lead to epiglottitis.

-When epiglottitis strikes, it usually occurs quickly but may range from just a few hours to a few days.
+When epiglottitis strikes, it usually occurs quickly, from just a few hours to a few days.
 The most common symptoms include sore throat, muffling or changes in the voice, difficulty speaking, fever, difficulty swallowing, fast heart rate, and difficulties in breathing.

-Fever is usually high but may be low at 100.1° F in adults or even slightly lower at 99° F in cases of thermal epiglottitis.
+Fever is usually high in children but may be lower in adults or in cases of thermal epiglottitis.